Depression, Lies and Abuse

 International Speaker, blogger, and author of Water in the Desert

 Darlene lives in Southern Ontario with her husband Jake; they have been married for over forty years.
 Darlene feels the happiest when she is with her family, including her husband, daughters, sons-in-law and grandchildren.
-Throughout her life she has loved and served God by helping people both in the Church setting as well as in her professional role as a Clinical Social Worker.
+Throughout her life she has loved and served God by helping people both in the Church setting as well as in her professional role as a Registered Social Worker.
 She enjoys walking, gardening and swimming.
 In addition, her crochet hook provides her with an opportunity to sit and relax.